Fundamental limitations on photoisomerization from thermodynamic resource theories: Limitations on coherence following photoisomerization

 We can calculate explicitly the Fisher information in the post-photoisomerization state.
 We temporarily assume that the molecule ends in the \emph{trans} configuration (with $\varphi = \pi$), rather than in a statistical mixture of \emph{cis} and \emph{trans} states.
 This assumption simplifies the calculation, which can be generalized, and is physically realistic.
 We eigendecompose the post-photoisomerization state as $\rho_\final = \rho_\final^\elec \otimes \ketbra{ \varphi {=} \pi }{ \varphi {=} \pi } = \sum_{i,j= 0,1} \rho_{ij} \ketbra{\psi_i}{\psi_j} \otimes \ketbra{ \varphi {=} \pi }{ \varphi {=} \pi }$.
 For the Landau-Zener Hamiltonian,

 wherein the density matrix and the Hamiltonian are evaluated at $t=t_\final \gg \lambda/v$.
 The gap, $\lambda$, sets the distance tuned through in energy space, due to (i) the Hamiltonian's linearization and (ii) the order-one change in the angle, $\pi$.
 We have invoked the state's normalization, $\rho_{00}+\rho_{11}=1$.
-We simplify and bound Eq.~\eqref{eq_I_F_LZ} in the Methods (Sec.~\ref{sec_I_F_Methods}).
+We simplify and bound Eq.~\eqref{eq_I_F_LZ} in App.~\ref{sec_I_F_Methods}.
 The result is

 The proportionality to the squared momentum, $(v t_\final )^2$, quantifies how underdamping near the avoided crossing generates more coherence than overdamping would generate.
 An expression similar to Eq.~\ref{eq_I_F_Plus} has been derived in the context of parameter estimation on a closed Landau-Zener transition~\cite{yang2017quantum}.